Reviews You Can Rely On

 Average weight

 While they perform well in most conditions, the Divide isn't the burliest or most sensitive option for rugged trail walks.
-These shoes are about average when it comes to weight, not too heavy but not the lightest either.
+These shoes are about average in weight, not too heavy but not the lightest either.
 Our women testers found these sneakers to run on the narrower side, which might not be the best for wide feet.
 Outside of these things, whether you're strolling through the neighborhood or exploring less demanding trails, this shoe is a great contender to keep your feet and wallet happy.
 If you don't wander off smooth pavement too often, the Puma Velocity Nitro 3 is another affordable option to consider.

 Read more: Men's Brooks Divide 4 Review